Miro-wq/js-10/README.md

 ![The interface](https://img.shields.io/badge/The%20interface-purple?style=for-the-badge)

 - Add minimal design to the interface elements.
-- You can use any library with beautiful select instead of select.breed-select.
+- You can use any library with beautiful select instead of `select.breed-select`.
 For example, https://slimselectjs.com/
-- You can use any library with beautiful CSS-loaders instead of p.loader.
+- You can use any library with beautiful CSS-loaders instead of `p.loader`.
 For example, https://cssloaders.github.io/
-- You can use any library with beautiful notifications instead of p.error For example, Notiflix
+- You can use any library with beautiful notifications instead of `p.error`.
+For example, Notiflix